appwrite/demos-for-react/example-cropping/README.md

   <UploadImage appwrite={appwrite} />
 ```

-this only take one props which is appwrite for connecting to our server using appwrite sdk also if you notice this code
+This only take one props which is Appwrite for connecting to our server using Appwrite sdk

 ```js
 await props.appwrite.storage.createFile(uploadFile, ['*'], ['*']);